Email Tutorial | Free Email Tutorials

-Spam and Junk Mail in Outlook Express: Blocking Content
+Spam and Junk Mail in Outlook Express: Blocking Images and Linked Content

 Spam and Junk Mail in Outlook ExpressUnlike its successor (Windows Live Mail Desktop, and Vista's Windows Mail), Outlook Express does not come with built-in spam filters.
 It does however sport content-blocking features, and lets you block senders.
 In this tutorial, you will learn how to make the most of these features; we will then cover further measures you can take to protect you from spammers and junk emails.